Miserlou/Helix/docs/_posts/2022-12-27-introducing-helix.markdown

 All of the nodes are running as separate processes, and their inputs and outputs are automatically managed by Helix.
 In this example, all of the "abstract" nodes are using the OpenAI completion models, but there's no limit to what modules we will be able to use.
 There are already quite a few modules available, including OpenAI and HuggingFace modules, there will be many more soon, and it's very easy to create your own.
 You can also use the web interface to interact with multiple targets in the same session.

+Graphs are built using Liquid templates of DOT graphs, and there is a simple syntax for templating prompts, all of which is described in more detail in the [project README](https://github.com/Miserlou/Helix).

 ## A "Turing Machine" of Consciousness

 Alan Turning showed that there is a minimum set of requirements for a machine to be able to implement any function, and that that minimum set of requirements is actually remarkably small - a tape, a head to read and write to the tape, a state register, and a table of instructions.
 That's it.
 Of course, modern computers are vastly more complex than that, but at the end of the day, that's all you need for classical computation.